Snickers: History

 In 1930, the Mars Candy Factory in Chicago introduced Snickers, named after the favorite horse of the Mars family.
 The Snickers chocolate bar consists of nougat, peanuts, and caramel with a chocolate coating.

 After Forrest Mars Sr. took control of his late father's company in the 1960s, Snickers availability was expanded internationally.
 It launched in Great Britain and West Germany in 1968 followed by a number of other markets.
 In both Britain and Ireland, the product was marketed under the name "Marathon" instead.
-This was alledgedly done because of the "Snickers" name similarity to the local term knickers.
+This was allegedly done because of the "Snickers" name similarity to the local term knickers.
 In 1990, the name in both countries changed to Snickers to align with the global brand.
 A Marathon retro edition was sold exclusively at the Morrisons supermarket for three months in 2019. ("Marathon" was also the name of an unrelated bar marketed in the 1970s in the United States.)
 Snickers launched in France in 1989.

 There are other Snickers products such as Snickers mini (invented by Carlos Calle), dark chocolate, white chocolate, ice cream bars, Snickers with almonds, Snickers with hazelnuts, Snickers with pecans, Snickers peanut butter bars, Snickers protein and Snickers with Extra Caramel, as well as espresso, fiery, and sweet & salty versions.

 In 2024, Mars and Jel Sert collaborated to market Snickers-flavored pudding and pie mix.